• Skip to main content

 First things first- I measure out my wheat berries.
 One cup of berries yields about one and a half cups of flour.
 I add the berries to the hopper on my grain mill.

 Now, I set my grain mill settings.
-This can vary depending on what type of wheat or grain you are grinding.
-For the wheat berries that I’ve used, I like to set my feed rate to very slow and my motor on high.
+This can vary depending on what type of wheat or grain you are grinding and what texture you desire.
+For the wheat berries that I’ve used and for the majority of baked goods I make, i prefer a very fine grind.
+To achieve this texture, I set my feed rate to very slow and my motor on high.

 The grinding process is VERY noisy, and takes several minutes.
 The wheat berries will slowly go down until the hopper is empty.